banzaicloud/jwt-to-rbac/README.md

 1. Authentication App has ID token (JWT)
 2. POST ID token to jwt-to-rbac App
-3. jwt-to-rbac validates ID token with Dex
+3. jwt-to-rbac validates ID token with Dex or other OIDC prvider
 4. jwt-to-rbac extracts username, groups and so on from the token
 5. jwt-to-rbac calls API server to crate `ServiceAccount`, `ClusterRoles` and `ClusterRoleBindings`
 6. jwt-to-rbac get service account token and sends it to Authentication App